Skip to main content

 Written by Support

-Updated over a week ago
+Updated this week

-• Document configuration changes such as workflow modifications.
+• Document configuration changes, such as workflow modifications.

 See the Supported Jira Types page.